trustedci/OSCRP/OSCRP.md

 ## Who This Document is Intended For

 The primary audience of this document is intended to be principal investigators (PIs) of Open Science projects involving computing infrastructure of any type (computing, networking, sensors, control systems, etc...), as well as information technology professionals involved in scientific research projects.
-Open Science is defined here as "a project working on science that is not classified and for which the results are intended to be communicated publicly.
-This includes most science funded by NSF, DOE ASCR, and NIH, and may also include some research funded by industry and/or foundations."
+Open Science is defined here as a project working on science that is not classified and for which the results are intended to be communicated publicly.
+This includes most science funded by NSF, DOE ASCR, and NIH, and may also include some research funded by industry and/or foundations.
+Open Science may have some data that is not public (e.g., personal health information) or transitorily private for periods of time (e.g., during scientific embargoes, quality assurance, or internal review).

 Not every scientific research project has a dedicated or even designated "information technology professional" involved.
 However, we make the assumption that even such projects typically have a *de facto* IT person.
 That person may be at the "institutional level" and therefore be almost entirely disconnected from the scientific project, and perhaps even completely unaware of it.
 In those cases, one of the purposes for this document is to enable PIs to help engage with institutional IT professionals to discuss risks.